Dwayne Alton, Director of Infrastructure Services, School District of Lee County, Florida

-Barbara Nesbitt, Ph.D., Chair K-12 Institutional Leadership Board and Executive Director of Technology, Pickens County School District, South Carolina
+Barbara Nesbitt, Ph.D., Chair K-12 Institutional Leadership Board and Assistant Superintendent for Technology Services, Pickens County School District, South Carolina

 Dr. Barbara Nesbitt is an educator with 27 years of experience in public school education.
 Barbara has been a teacher, instructional coach, technology coach, independent consultant and district-level coordinator.
 Currently she is the Director of Instructional Technology for the School District of Pickens County in upstate South Carolina.
 She earned a B.S. degree in Early Childhood and Elementary Education at Liberty University in Lynchburg, Virginia, a Masters of Education degree in School Policy Studies at the University of Virginia, and a Ph.D. in educational leadership at Clemson University.
 Barbara’s passion is to help teachers learn to engage students in critical thinking skills through the use of engaging technologies.

 Barbara has been married for 27 years to Tom Nesbitt, Senior Editor/Producer for TVP Studios in Greenville, South Carolina.
 They have three teen-age sons and enjoying reading, hiking, and traveling.

 William Norris, Lead Application Engineer, Spring Branch Independent School District, Texas